 The cemetery called HK43 at Hierakonpolis, belonging to the non-elite (or workers) segment of the predynastic population, is located on the southern side of the site beside the Wadi Khamsini.
 HK43 holds over 500 individuals of Naqada IIB-IIC date (roughly 3650-3500 BC).
 Only 9% of all the burials in the HK43 cemetery were found intact.

-Location of burials in the southern sector of HK43
+| Location of burials in the southern sector of HK43 |

 Mummy HK43 Burial 71

 The first wrapped or padded body was found undisturbed in Burial 71 in 1997.
 This young woman (c.
 25-30 years) wore extremely short crops, little more than 1cm long, leading to initial confusion that she was a man.
-She had been covered with matting and buried with eight pots, seven of which were placed before her head above the upper matting with only one placed behind the head beneath the matting.
-The pot behind her head still contained round loaves of bread, which contained very few actual grains, being composed mainly of chaff.
+She had been covered with matting and buried with eight pots.
+One pot, placed behind her head beneath the matting, still contained round loaves of bread, which contained very few actual grains, being composed mainly of chaff.
 Beneath the matting, her body was covered in a linen shroud.
+Further examination of her remains has revealed what appears to be one of her internal organs wrapped in resin-soaked linen before being returned to the chest cavity where it was recovered.

 Mummy HK43 Burial 16

 Burial 16 was another padded burial, although heavily plundered.
 It belonged to an older woman (c.
 30+ years) whose long hair was extremely well preserved beneath the 10cm thick linen pads.
 Unlike the other burials, it seems as if the entire head was padded given the large clumps of padding adhering to her hair.
 When this padding was removed, there was more artificial going on than just wrapping.
 Her graying locks had been dyed, as analysis has shown, with henna (Lawsonia inermis).
 Carefully knotted in to help fill out those graying and thinning locks were hair extensions, locks of her own hair, arranged to form what must have been a quite elaborate hair style, with a lot of lift in the center.
+It is unknown whether this was done in life or was a post mortem treatment.

 Mummy HK43 Burial 85